welteki/docs.actuated.dev/docs/test-build.md

 # Start a build on your agent

-Once you've [registered your GitHub organisation](register.md), and [set up your first runner](add-agent.md), you can either add actuated to an existing GitHub workflow, or create a test repository to see it in action.

-We suggest creating a test build so that you can see how everything works before moving over to an existing repository.
+Now that you've [registered your GitHub organisation](/register.md), [created a server](/provision-server.md), and [configured the agent](/install-agent.md), you're ready for a test build.

+We recommend you run the following build without changes to confirm that everything is working as expected.
+After that, you can modify an existing build and start using actuated for your team.

+The below steps should take less than 10 minutes.

 ## Create a test build